-The recoverable amount of assets is the greater of their net selling price and value in use.
+The recoverable amount of assets is the greater of their fair value less cost to sell and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 For an asset that does not generate largely independent cash inflows, the recoverable amount is determined for the cash-generating unit to which the asset belongs.